The text below is from our international website,

 A simple question and so many possible answers!

-It can be exciting to reflect upon all the possible new insights about happiness, its ontology, biological and neurological foundations, the epistemology of its cognitive and psychological states, genetic and epigenetic dispositions for it, maybe even upon transpersonal implications of permanent happiness!
+It can be exciting to reflect on all the possible new insights about happiness, its ontology, biological and neurological foundations, the epistemology of its cognitive and psychological states, genetic and epigenetic dispositions for it, and perhaps even its transpersonal implications for permanent happiness.

 I would suggest that the multitude of pictures that paint reality can hardly be a bad thing.
 It is categorical thinking that might present a problem.

-Do we have to passively wait for decades or even haft-centuries to comprehend that certain (predominant at the time) notions were reflecting only a single aspect of reality?
+Do we have to passively wait for decades or even half-centuries to comprehend that certain (predominant at the time) notions were reflecting only a single aspect of reality?

-Thinking categorically or actively seeking to align with only one aspect of reality, compulsively sticking to one single frame of thought, and focusing on the boundaries of a single field instead of seeing the bigger picture, might never bring about thorough progress.
+Thinking categorically or actively seeking to align with only one aspect of reality, compulsively sticking to a single frame of thought, and focusing on the boundaries of a single field instead of seeing the bigger picture may never bring about thorough progress.

 Separating various aspects of reality and being stuck in such categories is a frequent state of mind, it seems.
 It does not have to be, however.